shift-org/shift-docs/docs/CalVue.md

 ##  Tasks:

 * for shortcut buttons, try an on-press tooltip ( maybe covering the full scrolling view? )
-* export testing; maybe isn't working on the site? or in preview? or something?
 * record all todos, tbds,s fixmes, etc.
 * test the full event `contact` field. todo: find some real events that use it ( makeFake never sets it. )
 * include this change: https://github.com/shift-org/shift-docs/pull/866